Sith: Darth Maul

 Darth Maul was a Dathomirian Zabrak Sith Lord who served as the first apprentice of Darth Sidious.
 He first appeared in Star Wars: Episode I – The Phantom Menace, where he was ordered by his master to capture Queen Amidala of Naboo in order for her to sign a treaty that would legalize the Trade Federation's invasion of the planet.
-During a duel with Jedi Master Qui-Gon Jinn and his Padawan apprentice Obi-Wan Kenobi, who were assigned to protect Amidala, Maul killed the former, but was sliced in half by Obi-Wan and fell down a shaft.
+During a duel with Jedi Master Qui-Gon Jinn and his Padawan apprentice Obi-Wan Kenobi, who were assigned to protect Amidala, Maul killed the former but was sliced in half by Obi-Wan and fell down a shaft.
 Although presumed dead, he survived his injuries and ended up on the junk planet Lotho Minor, where he would become a cyborg and be driven to insanity.
 He was eventually rescued by his brother Savage Opress twelve years later, during the Clone Wars.

 After being provided with a pair of new robotic legs by the Nightsisters, led by Maul's mother, Talzin, he sought revenge against Obi-Wan.
 This culminated with Maul allying with various crime syndicates, taking over the planet Mandalore, and killing Duchess Satine Kryze, whom Obi-Wan loved.
 Although he was then captured by his former master, Sidious, who came to see him as a rival, he managed to escape and rebuild his criminal empire.
 Following his overthrow and capture by the Galactic Republic, Maul escaped once again and went into hiding while no longer being a Sith Lord.
-During the reign of the Galactic Empire, Maul resurfaced as a crime lord and ran his syndicate, the Crimson Dawn, from the shadows, but is eventually stranded on the Sith world of Malachor.
+During the reign of the Galactic Empire, Maul resurfaced as a crime lord and ran his syndicate, the Crimson Dawn, from the shadows, but was eventually stranded on the Sith world of Malachor.
 He escaped years later, after meeting Ezra Bridger, whom he then forced to assist in locating Obi-Wan.
 Finding him to be hiding on Tatooine, Maul fought his old nemesis one last time and was mortally wounded.
 Before dying, Maul took comfort in the fact that Obi-Wan was looking after who he believed to be the "Chosen One", who would one day avenge them by destroying the Sith.